indiesoftby/defold-playable-ads/README.md

 gulp
 ```

-`npm install` installs required NodeJS packages. `gulp` builds the project into a single HTML file.
+`npm install` installs required NodeJS packages (run it only once!).

+`gulp` builds the project into a single HTML file.

 The resulting HTML file is located at `/playable_ad/build/output_js-web/YOUR_PROJECT_TITLE/YOUR_PROJECT_TITLE.html`.